KarlKivv/flight-selector-service-test/README.md

 ### Final thoughts

 This was my first real project using Spring Boot and Java as well.
 Since I had some past experiences designing web apps, I thought I could take my time with learning how Spring Boot works more generally.
-However, this turned out to be a mistake, since I just didn't have time to implement most of the features I wanted to within the original timeframe.
+Unfortunately, due to my inexperience with Spring Boot, I ended up fixated on creating features that were not neccessary for this project, and I ended up not having enough time for implement most of the features I wanted within the original timeframe.